realworldocaml/book/en/sexprs.md

 * generate good error messages for debugging malformed inputs.
 * use custom type annotations to control the exact printing behavior for s-expression converters.

+We will also tie this together at the end of the chapter with a simple configuration file for a web server written using s-expressions.

 ## Basic Usage